pereligins/TopJavaTestTask/README.md

-This is educational web application from course "Spring & Hibernate for Beginners" from udemy.com
+This is test task for javarush internship